wangjwchn/MetalAcc/README.md

 ####AccContrastFilter: Adjusts the contrast of the image
  - contrast: The adjusted contrast (0.0 - 4.0, with 1.0 as the default)

+####AccExposureFilter: Adjusts the exposure of the image
+  - exposure: The adjusted exposure (-10.0 - 10.0, with 0.0 as the default)

+####AccLuminanceThresholdFilter: Pixels with a luminance above the threshold will appear white, and those below will be black
+  - threshold: The luminance threshold, from 0.0 to 1.0, with a default of 0.5

 #Contribution
 ####Follow these steps to add a new filter to this library: